 Consistency of flavor was also the main issue with the original PAX.
 So PLOOM PAX decided to design the PAX 2 with a heating algorithm which dynamically adjusts the temperature based on if and how you’re drawing.

 On the highest heat-setting the vapor does tend to be on the harsh side.
-So I would get a nice water adapter and a bubbler if you like to vape at those really high temperatures (usually for medical reasons or a stronger body effect).
+So I would get a nice water adapter (male or female, depending on your bubbler’s opening but most bubblers have a female opening) and a bubbler if you like to vape at those really high temperatures (usually for medical reasons or a stronger body effect).

 Being a 100% conduction vaporizer with a large oven (0.3-0.4g) that needs to be filled at least half full (with the screen method)…